pyrypajunen/Ethereum-implementation/supplyChainProject/README.md

-Here is my supply chain project where I learn to use truffle.
+Here is my supply chain project where I learn to use truffle and basics of react.